 Abbey Hudson is a partner in Gibson Dunn’s Los Angeles office.
 Her practice focuses on environmental matters and complex trial litigation.
 She devotes a significant portion of her time to helping clients navigate environmental and emerging regulations and related governmental investigations.

 Environmental and Mass Tort Litigation and Regulatory Compliance.
 Ms. Hudson has handled all aspects of environmental and mass tort litigation and regulatory compliance.
 She has provided counseling and advice on environmental and regulatory compliance to clients on a wide range of issues, including supply chain transparency requirements, comments on pending regulatory developments, and enforcement counseling.
-She has experience handling California environmental matters that involve the California Air Resources Board, the South Coast Air Quality Management District, the Department of Conservation- Division of Oil Gas and Geothermal Research, and the Regional Water Quality Control Board – Los Angeles Region.
+She has experience handling California environmental matters that involve the California Air Resources Board, the South Coast Air Quality Management District, the California Geologic Energy Management Division, and the Regional Water Quality Control Board – Los Angeles Region.

 Litigation.
 Over the past decade, Ms. Hudson has litigated several of the firm’s most high-profile complex cases.
 She specializes in helping clients navigate incident response including crafting big picture media and litigation strategies.
 Ms. Hudson also has an expertise in post-incident e-discovery and evidence preservation.